kaidez/kaidez.com/_posts/2013-11-11-wordpress-require.md

 <a name="quick-requirejs-example"></a>
 ## A RequireJS Example
 This site's search functionality is powered by the [Tipue Search plugin for jQuery](http://www.tipue.com/search/ "Read more about Tipue Search").
-It takes end user searches and returns the search results based on the data in a JSON object containing the site content.
+It takes end-user searches and returns the search results based on the data in a JSON object containing the site content.

 Tipue needs four separate JS files to work and should be listed in the following order on an HTML page: